AlekSi/snailgun/README.markdown

 Note that any attempt by `fruby` or `frake` to perform an action in an environment other than 'test' will fail.
 See below for how to run multiple snailgun environments.

-Merb support has been contributed (using MERB_ENV), but it is untested by me.

 Case 3: Rails with multiple environments
 ----------------------------------------